 Paying parents may be able to decrease the amount of future support payments if they face the loss of a job or a reduction in income.
 Decreases may also be appropriate when the custodial parent’s income increases.
 Federal law prohibits states from forgiving past due child support payments.
 Courts are reluctant to reduce child support awards and paying parents may have an earning capacity attributed to them whether or not their actual earnings reflect that amount.

-A family law attorney at Boates Law Firm in Anthem, Arizona, can help you to obtain or enforce support orders.
+A family law attorney at Anthem Law in Anthem, Arizona, can help you to obtain or enforce support orders.
 They can also assist you with requesting a modification.
 Contact us today to schedule a consultation.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.